Available 24/7 | 0800 088 4170

 • Peeling or bubbling paint: The bubbles that form underneath paint and wallpaper is moisture; it’s an early sign of excessive moisture.

 • Mould growth: Mould needs moisture to grow, so if you’re seeing patches of damp appear on a wall or surface it could mean either poor ventilation or excess moisture.
+Carrying out the recommended mould removal works is strongly advised if your property has mould.

 • Condensation: Windows and cold surfaces that frequently have beads of condensation on them is another clear sign of high moisture levels inside of your property.